 The financial information in these financial statements has been prepared on a going concern basis, which assumes that the Company will continue in operational existence for the foreseeable future.

-After review of the future operating and financing costs of the Company in conjunction with the cash held at 31 December 2019, management believes the Company has sufficient funds to continue as a going concern for the foreseeable future.
 Moreover, the company's ultimate parent has confirmed its willingness to provide financial support to allow the company to operate and meet its liabilities as and when required.